Skip to main content

 The Beginning of Pennsylvania Amish Country

-• Pennsylvania Amish use dark gray buggies so they blend in, rather than stand out.
+• Dark gray buggies: These buggies help them blend into their surroundings rather than stand out.

-• Amish men usually wait until marriage to grow a beard.
+• Beard growth traditions: Amish men typically wait until marriage to grow a beard.

 Amish Farming

-• Owning a car is prohibited but getting a ride from someone else is not.
+• Transportation: Owning a car is prohibited, but rides from others are acceptable.

-• The Amish often use trains and buses to reach markets or visit other settlements.
+• Travel: They often use trains and buses for trips to markets or neighboring settlements.

 Amish Food Stand